Journaling for songwriters is a game changer. I’m going to make a bold statement here:

 Keeping a journal is guaranteed to make you feel all the things.

 Feeling things is what makes the most honest songs.

 And honest songs are great songs.
 They move the world.

 The next time you sit down to write a song, your journal will be there with all the honest, raw material you need when you can’t find the words.

 If you’re going through a hard time, or a hard relationship, try writing it out.

 Write a song for that person.
 Write them a letter, and turn it into a song.
 Tell them what you wish you could say.
 Stand up for yourself.
 Confess.
 Rescue.
 Ask, beg, pry.
 Yell and scream.
-You can do it all in your songs.
+You can do it all in your journal and certaliny in songs.

 Remember, just like with a journal, it’s up to you what you want to share with the world.

-Write a song and sit on it forever.
-Write something you’ll give to someone else as a gift.
-Or write something now and decide what to do with it later.
+You can write a song and sit on it forever.
+You can write something you’ll give to someone else as a gift.
+You can write something now and decide what to do with it later.
 These words are yours and it’s up to you what you do with them.